Steve Padilla: Tenure

+In July 2005, Padilla was appointed by then California Assembly Speaker Fabian Núñez to the California Coastal Commission.

-In August, 2005 while speaking at the annual Stonewall Rally of San Diego Pride, a rally on civil rights for gays and lesbians, Padilla acknowledged publicly what many had known privately for a few years – that he is gay.
+In August, 2005 while speaking at the annual Stonewall Rally of San Diego Pride, a rally on civil rights for gays and lesbians, Padilla acknowledged publicly his sexuality as a gay man.
 His "coming out" at the time gained him both national attention and political opponents.
 At that time, Chula Vista became the largest city in the United States with an openly gay mayor.
 He was the first openly-gay elected city official in Chula Vista's history.

 Padilla was featured on the cover of San Diego Metropolitan magazine (July, 2003); named one of the "25 Leading Men in North America" by Instinct magazine (Nov, 2005); and one of "50 People to Watch" by San Diego Magazine (Jan, 2006).

 Reelection campaign

 In 2006, Steve Padilla lost his re-election bid to Republican Chula Vista Elementary School Board member Cheryl Cox, the wife of popular former Chula Vista mayor and current county supervisor Greg Cox, 45.76% to Cox's 54.24%.

 Cox's campaign against Padilla focused on the drop in City reserves from $40 million to $10 million while Padilla served as Mayor and largely on the fact the city had hired security for Padilla in the wake of anonymous threats.

 Padilla stated that his top priorities for a second term would have been continuing to reduce traffic/congestion through smart growth, continuing to improve parks and education, and continuing to make investments in public safety.

 Padilla was endorsed by the Chula Vista Chamber of Commerce, Chula Vista Firefighter's Association, Chula Vista Police Officer's Association, and the League of Conservation Voters.

 Several scandals, as well as some negative reaction to his coming out, are believed to have contributed to Padilla's defeat.
 During the campaign, Cox's supporter seized on him for having hired a bodyguard with city funds.